Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 Censorship of the library’s collections will not be tolerated.
 As a college library, we cultivate a collection of resources and develop displays that are appropriate for the curriculum at Whitman College and an adult audience.
 Our collection represents various viewpoints that stimulate intellectual inquiry and foster spirited debate.
 That said, legitimate complaints about library materials or displays will be reviewed based upon the guidelines endorsed by the American Library Association and their [Intellectual Freedom Manual, 9th ed.](https://sherlock.whitman.edu/permalink/f/19gob7d/CP71230442910001451)

 Complaints about materials, not including those held in the Whitman College and Northwest Archives or those externally licensed by the library, will be handled on a case-by-case basis and can only be made by current Whitman students, faculty, and staff.
 Penrose Library has delegated the responsibility for the selection and evaluation of materials to its librarians.
-Should a member of the Whitman community think that certain material is unsuitable for the library’s collection or display, the first step is to discuss their concerns with the Head of Collection Management (Roger Stelk, stelkre@whitman.edu) and/or the Library Director (Dalia Corkrum, corkrum@whitman.edu).
+Should a member of the Whitman community think that certain material is unsuitable for the library’s collection or display, the first step is to discuss their concerns with the Head of Collection Management (Roger Stelk, stelkre@whitman.edu) and/or the Interim Library Director (Lee Keene, [keenelp@whitman.edu](keenelp@whitman.edu)).

 If the issue is not resolved following an informal discussion about the mission of the library and how the material or display supports learning within the higher education environment, the library has established a formal reconsideration procedure to address concerns about those resources.
 The process includes: